 ‘We have one of those modern answering machines, Detective,’ Shirley said.’
 It’s a digital model.
 We check it regularly so I would have remembered if Linda had left a message, especially if the message was left on the night she was killed.’

 ‘Wait…’ Larry lifted a finger.
-His eyebrows were dipped and he appeared to be recalling something.
+His eyebrows were dipped.
 ‘The 24th…Saturday the 24th…’ He looked to Shirley.
 ‘Wasn’t that the night the power was cut off to the whole street…?’ he said.

-Shirley’s eyebrows lifted and her face illuminated.
+Shirley’s face illuminated.
 ‘You’re right…it was,’ she said.
 ‘There was a major fault in the area and the power company was working on it throughout the evening,’ she added.

 ‘That’s right…’ Larry said.
 ‘You remember…without electricity we couldn’t cook dinner, so we went out.’